 One DNO respondent agreed that DCUSA General Objectives One and Two were better facilitated but highlighted the importance that the technical arrangements and connection agreement conditions, “as provided for by the Distributor for the original owner/occupier, remains”.
 “Otherwise the new tenant may operate in a manner which has an adverse affect on the network having been designed for the needs of the original owner/occupier”.

-Following the consideration of the comments provided by the respondents, the majority of the Working Group agreed that DCUSA General Objective One and Objective Two were better facilitated by this change.
+Following the consideration of the comments provided by the respondents, the majority of the Working Group agreed that DCUSA General Objectives One and Two were better facilitated by this change.

 Question Fourteen: Are there any alternative solutions or matters that should be considered by the Working Group?